Coat of arms of Colchester

-The coat of arms of Colchester is the arms and other insignia associated with the city and borough of Colchester, England.
+The coat of arms of Colchester was first granted to the city by Henry V in 1413.

 The shield is more commonly used than the full arms.
 There are two versions of the arms that are commonly seen.
-The first was in use from around the 1550 to 1915; the other the intervening periods between 1413 and present.
+The first was in use from c.
+1550 to 1915, and the other from 1415 to c.
+1550 and from 1915 to the present.

-Historic Arms
+Historic arms

-The 'raven' of Colchester
+The "raven" of Colchester

 The oldest known device associated with Colchester is the raven, found on seals dating back to the 11th or 12th century.
 It continued to be used for many centuries as a symbol of the Port of Colchester.
 It has been suggested that the raven may have been derived from a symbol of the Danes when they ruled the area.

-Post-Reformation arms (c.1550 - 1915)
+Post-Reformation arms (c.
+1550—1915)

 This shield, which can be blazoned as Gules, two staves raguly and couped argent, one in pale, surmounted by another in fess between two ducal coronets in chief Or the bottom part of the shaft enfiled with a ducal coronet of the last or alternatively Gules two silver ragged staves joined in the form of a cross, its arms and foot pierced by Passion Nails; and three golden crowns, the bottom encircling the foot of the cross was in use until 1915.
 It had been in use since at least 1558, where it was mentioned in the heralds' visitation of that year.
 It is thought to have been created by heralds wishing to remove the reference to a revered relic during the Reformation.

 It was in 1915 that the Corporation of Colchester revised the arms of Colchester based on a report by Alderman Guerney Benham.
 It decided to revert the arms to the original form that were granted to Colchester by Henry V in 1413, as described on Letters Patent "and also employed upon the Common Seal of the Borough, adopted at about the same date and used continuously as the borough seal for over four centuries" The change was supported by the 'advice of many eminent heralds'.
 Among the changes was the firm addition of the nails and the change of the wood from argent (white) to vert (green).